braam/blog-hugo/content/posts/fortigate-on-barracuda-firewall.md

     bridge-ports p2
     bridge-stp off
     bridge-fd 0
+	pre-up ethtool -K br2 gro on gso on tso on
 ```

 Add additional bridges for extra FortiGate ports if needed.
 After configuring, restart networking to activate the bridges (or reboot).